smatechnologies/opcon-advanced-training/docs/Multi Instance Lab C.md

 ### Objective

-To create use a Named Instances to build 6 unquie schedules and unquie jobs.
+To create use a Named Instances to build 6 unique schedules and unique jobs.

 ### Summary

-Using **Named Istances**, create **Multi Instance Schedules** that will modify the jobs within them to match the following Patterns and Exceptions.
+Using **Named Instances**, create **Multi Instance Schedules** that will modify the jobs within them to match the following Patterns and Exceptions.

 **Job Patterns and Exceptions**